 This involves using high-energy radiation to kill cancer cells.
 It is rarely used as a primary treatment for ovarian cancer but may be a good option for some patients.

-If you’re affected or suspect you may be affected by ovarian cancer, get in touch with our team for a consultation today.
+If you’re affected or suspect you may be affected by ovarian cancer, get in touch with us for a consultation today.

 Prevention of Ovarian Cancer